vippsas/vipps-qr-api/vipps-qr-api.md

 ```

-The response will be similar to this, where the url in the responseBody will be a link to the image as defined in the accept header:
+The response will be similar to this, where the URL in the responseBody will be a link to the image as defined in the accept header:

 ```json
 {